Providing Merchant Services Since 2005

 |Equipment Lease Terms||Variable|

-A representative of Priority Payment Systems Gulf Coast (ppsgulfcoast.com) has contacted us to state that this particular sub-ISO of Priority Payment Systems offers Interchange-plus pricing and clearly discloses all fees at the point of signing.
-A review of this location’s Better Business Bureau profile supports the representative’s claims, as it is showing only one complaint in the past three years and an “A+” rating.
+A representative of Priority Payment Systems Gulf Coast (ppsgulfcoast.com and revelinstallers.com) has contacted us to state that this particular sub-ISO of Priority Payment Systems offers Interchange-plus pricing and clearly discloses all fees at the point of signing.
+A review of this location’s Better Business Bureau profile supports the representative’s claims, as it has no complaints from within the past three years and an appropriate “A+” rating.
 Given this location’s stark contrast with the overall BBB profile for Priority Payment Systems, it seems likely that the company’s various independent offices can offer vastly different contract terms from one another.

 As a rule, it is probable that the standard Priority Payment Systems agreement closely resembles that of its processors, TSYS and First Data, meaning that merchants should expect a multiyear contract with an early termination fee.
 If you have any specific knowledge of the standard Priority Payment Systems contract, please leave that information in the comment section of this review.
 See the Priority Payment Systems Program Guide.